-- Of Kittery's 12,000 acres and 30 miles of coastline, approximately 14% of the acreage and 10% of the coastline have been protected through a variety of conservation methods. - While the State of Maine and Town of Kittery own some of this protected land, the majority has been conserved through the efforts of the Kittery Land Trust (840 acres) and Maine Coast Heritage Trust (408 acres). - Kittery is also the southern "anchor" of the Rachel Carson National Wildlife Refuge, with its Brave Boat Harbor division, located in northeast Kittery, covering 400 acres. - Kittery's scenic roads, including Route 103, are some of the town's most treasured assets.
-Visitors come from far and wide to drive the winding routes and take in historic and sea-facing views. - The town's Conservation Commission is charged with reviewing protecting the natural resources located within the territorial limits of the town. - The Kittery Open Space Advisory (KOSAC) is tasked with maintaining an inventory of public open space and making recommendations to the Town Manager about acquiring and/or selling/gifting/transferring this space.
+- Of Kittery's 12,000 acres and 30 miles of coastline, approximately 14% of the acreage and 10% of the coastline have been protected through a variety of conservation methods. - While the State of Maine and Town of Kittery own some of this protected land, the majority has been conserved through the efforts of the Kittery Land Trust (840 acres) and Maine Coast Heritage Trust (408 acres). - Kittery is also the southern "anchor" of the Rachel Carson National Wildlife Refuge, with its Brave Boat Harbor division, located in northeast Kittery, covering 400 acres, and is also part of the Agamenticus to the Sea watershed area. - Kittery's scenic roads, including Route 103, are some of the town's most treasured assets.
+Visitors come from far and wide to drive the winding routes and take in historic and sea-facing views.